stefanoschmidt1995/mbank/docs/usage/metric.md

 			f_min = 10, f_max = 1024)
 ```

-The object has an internal frequency grid ```metric.f_grid```, on which all the waveforms generated are evaluated as well as the PSD.
+The object has an internal frequency grid `metric.f_grid`, on which all the waveforms generated are evaluated as well as the PSD (stored in `metric.PSD`).
 The grid spacing is inferred from the given PSD whereas the limits are given by the frequency window.

 To compute the metric at a given point, one can use the function ```get_metric()```.
 Returning the metric evaluted at a given point ```theta```.
-The function supports batch evaluation, as common in `numpy`.
+The function supports batch evaluation, as custom in `numpy`.
 The argument `metric_type` allows the user to decide their preferred metric computation method.
 We _strongly_ recommend to use the default method `hessian`, which computes the metric as the hessian of the overlap, as stated in the [paper](linktoourpaper): any other metric computation method either provides an experimental feature either shows a poor numerical performance!

 A number of helpers allow to compute useful quantities derived from the metric: